trey368s/Market_Data_API/README.md

 # Market Data API
 ## Introduction
 This application will be able to display real time and historical price information for an entered stock.
-The user will be able to enter a ticker symbol into the application where it will then use the [Alpaca.markets](https://alpaca.markets/docs/api-references/market-data-api/) API to retrieve stock information.
+The user will be able to enter a ticker symbol into the application where it will then use the [Alpaca.markets](https://alpaca.markets/docs/api-references/market-data-api/stock-pricing-data/) API to retrieve stock information.
 The application will then display live trade data of the stock and using the [Lightweight charts](https://www.tradingview.com/lightweight-charts/) library it will graph the information.
 ## Storyboard
-We need a start screen pannel where it asks the user to input a ticker symbol, then another pannel where its shows live trade information and a graph once the ticker is entered.
+We need a start screen pannel where it asks the user to input a ticker symbol, then another pannel where its shows live trade information and a candlestick graph once the ticker is entered.
 ## Functional Requirements
 Given a correct ticker symbol when the stock market is open then the application will display real time trade data and graph it.
 Given a correct ticker symbol when the stock market is closed then the application will display historical trade data and graph it.